The Lower Merion Soccer Club is the result of the merger of four small soccer

 Intramural Program and Director Of Coaching.

-That spring, Hopkins led his Under 10 boys travel team, "The Dragons" to the
+That spring, Hopkins led his Under 10 boys travel team, the LMSC Dragons, to the

 Outdoor State Championship, as Trevor Walker scored the lone goal in their